 Our government is working on it.

 This law has not been passed by it's good to be in the know.
 The Family and Medical Insurance leave (FMLI) or FAMILY Act was introduced to the US House of Representatives in 2013.
 The Act proposes paid maternity leave.
-With FMLA it's not guaranteed paid so the FAMILY Act proposes to support US families by offering something that almost all other nations are paid leave.
-Click here to read the bill and what it's status is.
-Hopefully one day I'll have the pleasure of updating this article to say that the US government supports its families by offering paid leave.
+With FMLA, it's not guaranteed paid so the FAMILY Act proposes to support US families by offering something that almost all other nations are paid leave.
+Click here to read the bill and its status.

 Which States Have Their Own Maternity Leave Laws?